marcellfischbach/CryoStorm/README.md

 At the moment there is only one rendering implementations in OpenGLv4 (**ceOpenGL** located at *Engine/ceOpenGL*) and one physics implementation using BulletPhysics (**ceBullet** located at *Engine/ceBullet*).
-But the engine is designed to include any other API (e.g. D3D, Vulcan, PhysX, ...).
+But the engine is designed to include any other API (e.g. D3D, Vulkan, PhysX, ...).

 The entire engine is written the C++ and GLSL for OpenGL-Shading.
 The build process is managed by CMake.
 The engine comes with a MOC (MetaObjectCompiler) that is used to generate a basic form of reflection on top of C++-Classes.